Out of suffering have emerged the strongest Souls; the most massive characters are seared with scars. – Khalil Gibran

 Even back in the 16th century, Saint John of the Cross himself was at great pains to distinguish the Dark Night from mere melancholia (depression).

 After all, the symptoms of the Dark Night of the Soul are not that different from depression.
-But while depression is psychological/neurological/biological, the Dark Night heralds a deeply occurring change within known as spiritual transformation.
+But while depression is psychological/neurological/biological, the Dark Night heralds deep-seated changes occurring within us known as spiritual transformation.

 Here are 7 “omens” that you might be going through a Dark Night of the Soul: